Disclosure: some of the links in this article are affiliate links.

 Physiological barriers, such as getting enough sleep and eating well, are, in my experience, easy to ignore.
 For example, if I don't set reminders for myself, I can easily skip a meal when caught up with a task.

 Sleep is probably the most critical physiological barrier to control.
-When you sleep, your brain process everything you've learned that day and makes new connections in your brain.
+When you sleep, your brain process everything you've learned that day and creates new connections.
 Studies have shown that exercise also plays a role in memory.
 I like to walk.
 Walking boosts my mood and improves my focus.
 It's also a great way to deal with frustration.

 Step 5: Teach What You've Learned